SEO Autopilot Software That Actually Executes

 Real seo autopilot software should handle the full operational loop.
 It should audit the site continuously, detect opportunities, prioritize changes based on likely impact, and implement those changes directly in the CMS or site environment with controls in place.
 If the platform stops at surfacing recommendations, it is still an analytics tool wearing automation language.

-That distinction matters because most SEO losses happen in the handoff.
+most SEO losses happen in the handoff.
 An audit identifies broken internal linking, thin metadata, schema gaps, duplicate title tags, weak page targeting, or content decay.
 Then the work gets routed to content, engineering, merchandising, legal, or an agency queue.
 At that point, velocity drops.
 The issue is known, but the site remains unchanged.

 Autopilot only means something when the site improves without needing ten separate follow-ups.